numbnet/icesoft/projects/update-center/trunk/readme.txt

 Building Update Center modules

 1) Build Glassfish + AHS versions of the apps (AHS, Auction Monitor, Component Showcase, and WebMC) for whatever version of ICEfaces you need to test against.
-For now, we're assuming the 1.7.1 tag in the repository.
+The current method is to download the official binary version of ICEfaces (so that the output in the console shows the correct product info) and build against that.
 We have dedicated Glassfish builds for all the apps but currently don't have any way to include icefaces-ahs.jar into the WEB-INF/lib directory of the three examples.
 So you either have to do this manually or modify the build targets appropriately.

 To the etc/build-common.xml file change: